Cherry On Top

 El Alma: Piñarita

 What makes something a dessert?
 If it’s a maraschino cherry, we’ve got one.
 El Alma, one of Austin’s most popular Mexican restaurants, keeps some on hand at the bar for their piñarita, the beautiful love child of a piña colada and a frozen margarita.
 This lime-and-coconut slush with tequila in place of rum and a crunchy sugar rim is really more than the sum of its progenitors.
-Just watch out — like many delicious sweet cocktails, the ABV sneaks up on you.
+Just watch out — as in many delicious sweet cocktails, the ABV sneaks up on you.

 Épicerie Café & Grocery: Saturday Bake Sales